ayyshi/museum/README.md

-# Museum Events Listings
+## [Kollections](https://collections.herokuapp.com)<br>An Events Listing for the Arts

+### username: testuser, password: password

-## User Stories
+### User Stories
-### All Users
+1. All Users
-1. can view all events
+  - can view all events
-2. can view an individual event
+  - can view an individual event
-3. can create an account
+  - can create an account
+  - can search for events based on tags

-### Logged in Users
+2. Logged in Users
-1. can create a profile
+  - can create a profile
-2. can edit their profiles
+  - can edit their profiles
-3. can delete their account
+  - can delete their account
-4. can create new events
+  - can create new events
-5. can edit events they created
+  - can edit events they created
-6. can delete events they created
+  - can delete events they created

+### Future Features
+- fuzzy searching through all attributes

 ### Known Issues
+- logout shown even if not logged in
+- no errors thrown on route authentication fails